Plant stand = DIY tray table

 3. Take the plant stand outdoors to spray paint.
 Lay down newspaper underneath it, covering the surrounding area to protect from overspray.
 Follow the instructions on the can of paint.
 Flip the plant stand over and paint the underside as well.

 4. Cut inch-long pieces of the hook-and-loop fasteners.
+I bought it by the roll, but it also comes in smaller pre-cut pieces.
 Peel off the backing.
 Stick hook side to top of plant stand.

 5. Flip the plant stand over, and stick the loop side to the bottom of the tray.

 Made this project?
 Email your photo(s) to monica (at) craftynest (dot) com, and I’ll share your version here!